DanWahlin/express-convention-routes/readme.md

-# Express Convention-Based Router
+# Express Convention-Based Routes

 This package provides a simple way to define convention-based routes in a Node.js/Express application that are created based on a directory structure.

 What's a convention-based Express route?
-It's a route that is dynamically generated and associated with a "controller" function without having to explicitly code the route yourself (i.e. you don't write code such as app.use('/foo', router)). `express-convention-router` creates routes automatically by parsing a convention-based folder structure such as the one below when the server first starts.
+It's a route that is dynamically generated and associated with a "controller" function without having to explicitly code the route yourself (i.e. you don't write code such as app.use('/foo', router)). `express-convention-routes` creates routes automatically by parsing a convention-based folder structure such as the one below when the server first starts.

 ```
 -controllers